duylearngit/SQLite_Python_excercise/README.md

 # SQLite_Python_excercise
-Test SQLite query in Python
+Test SQLite query in Python.
+This is an excercise from DataQuest.